-Please note: because we must order the dose of radioiodine before the treatment is administered, cancellation of a scheduled appointment (less than 48 hours before the appointment time) will result in a charge of $300.
+Please note: because we must order the dose of radioiodine before the treatment is administered, cancellation of a scheduled appointment (less than 3 business days before the scheduled appointment time) will result in a charge of $300*

 How do I pay for radioiodine therapy?

 Payment will be made at time of service.
 We accept cash, checks or charge cards: Visa, MasterCard, Discover, American Express, Care Credit or Scratch Pay.